douglas-yao/LI-Mastermind/README.md

      setupDb.bat
      ```

+     If you encounter a permission error, you might need to run the script with administrative privileges.
+Right-click on `setupDb.bat` and choose "Run as administrator."
 Follow the prompts to enter your MySQL username and password.
 The script will create the necessary database and tables.

-4. **Run Client:**
+4. **Run Client and Server:**

-   - Change into the `client` directory.
+   - For Unix-like systems (Linux or macOS):

      ```bash
-     cd client
+     cd LI-Mastermind
+     sh run.sh
      ```

-   - Execute the following command to start the client development server.
+     If you encounter a permission error, run the following command:

      ```bash
-     npm run dev
+     chmod +x run.sh
      ```

-5. **Run Server:**

-   - Change into the `server` directory.

-     ```bash
+   - For Windows:

+     ```batch
-     cd server
+     cd LI-Mastermind
+     run.bat
      ```

-   - Run the following command to start the server.
+   The script will navigate to the `client` and `server` directories, running the necessary commands to start both the client and server.

-     ```bash
-     npm run dev
-     ```

-6. **Play the Game:**
+5. **Play the Game:**
    - Open your web browser and go to [localhost:5172](http://localhost:5172) to start playing the game!

 ## Contributing